December 31, 2020

 Arthur receives him with great ceremony, and asks him to remain at the palace; but the youth replies that he has come not to consume meat and drink, but to ask a boon of the king: he would marry Olwen.
 Arthur confesses he has never heard of her, but will send out riders to find her.

 But by year's end, the term of the agreement, no news of Olwen has surfaced.
 Disappointed, Culhwch prepares to leave.
-But Sir Cai, who has many supernatural powers, insists that he, along with four other equally gifted knights--Bedwyr, Gwalchmei, Gwrhyr Gwalstawd Ieithoedd, Menw son of Tairgwaedd, and Cynddylig Gyfarwydd--will accompany Culhwch to find the girl.
+But Sir Cai, who has many supernatural powers, insists that he, along with five other equally gifted knights--Bedwyr, Gwalchmei, Gwrhyr Gwalstawd Ieithoedd, Menw son of Tairgwaedd, and Cynddylig Gyfarwydd--will accompany Culhwch to find the girl.

 Approaching a great castle, they asked a herdsman who the castle might belong to.
 He tells them no one who has gone there had ever returned alive.
 But the herdsman's wife tells them that Olwen comes to their house every Saturday to do her wash.